Walking Duck is a digital news startup trying to find middle ground in U.S. politics – TechCrunch

 All of that might sound incongruous from a journalist with a show on Newsmax — which, far from being a center-of-the-road network, has attracted an audience by being more pro-Trump and more willing to spread election misinformation than Fox News.
 But Halperin and Wilke said that by creating a show that brings four Trump voters and four Biden voters (not professional pundits) from across the country together over Zoom and attempting to find common ground, they’re exposing conservative viewers to new points of view — and they’d be happy to do the same for liberals if the show was on MSNBC.

-“Just go to any cable news network and try to find a show that’s to Trump voters and talking to Biden voters,” Halperin said.
-“We’re dong it every week.
+“Just go to any cable news network and try to find a show that’s talking to Trump voters and talking to Biden voters,” Halperin said.
+“We’re doing it every week.
 That’s the essence of trying to grapple with how do these two groups talk to each other.”

 Halperin does have an existing relationship with Newsmax, which came after he lost his contracts at more mainstream networks following numerous accusations of sexual harassment.

-When I brought the accusations in my initial email correspondence with Wilke, he said, “[Mark’s] history is firmly in his past.
+When I brought up the accusations in my initial email correspondence with Wilke, he said, “[Mark’s] history is firmly in his past.
 He’s expressed remorse, been through counseling and has publicly (and privately) apologized to his victims, and they have … accepted his apologies.
 Additionally, Upright (my other company) is a PR firm that has more women than men, and we’re bringing some of them over to Walking Duck, and we discussed this issue with them and made sure they felt comfortable and knew that a safe workplace was a priority.”

 I also broached the topic on our call, and Halperin said, “I recognize the expectations that people have.
 I’ve just continued to do my best to be a good colleague and a good professional.
-If people are willing to let me work I appreciate the opportunities, but it’s up to them.”
+If people are willing to let me work, I appreciate the opportunities.
+But it’s up to them.”